 Read our advice for Scotland

 In Northern Ireland, decision-making is governed by the common law.
-The Northern Ireland Assembly are working towards statutory provisons for treating adults lacking mental capacity but we do not yet know when this will be introduced.
-In the meantime, you may find pages 134 to 141 (chapter 3) of Medical Ethics Today useful.
+The Northern Ireland Assembly are working towards statutory provisions for treating adults lacking mental capacity but we do not yet know when this will be introduced.
+In the meantime, you may find pages 134 to 141 (Chapter 3) of Medical Ethics Today useful.
 If you are a BMA member you can get free access to it via Dawsonera.
-If you don't have a Dawsonera account, please email email@example.com
+If you don't have a Dawsonera account, please email firstname.lastname@example.org

 Mental Capacity Act tool kit (England and Wales) - full version (PDF 202k)